pangiole/akka-wamp/docs/router.md

   loglevel = "INFO"
   logging-filter = "akka.event.slf4j.Slf4jLoggingFilter"

-  # Just provide a logback.xml file in your classpath
+  # Just provide an additional logback.xml file on the classpath
   # so to customize your loggers, appenders and patterns
   #
 }